Joost Klein: 2023–2025: Eurovision Song Contest and subsequent work

-Klein performed in the second semi-final of the Eurovision Song Contest 2024, held on 9 May, and having qualified, was scheduled to perform in position 5 in the final, on 11 May.
+Klein performed in the second semi-final of the Eurovision Song Contest 2024 on 9 May, and having qualified, was scheduled to perform in position 5 in the final on 11 May.
 However, Klein was barred from further rehearsals due to an "incident".
-On 11 May, the day of the final, the European Broadcasting Union (EBU) announced that Klein had been disqualified from the final.
+On the day of the final, the European Broadcasting Union (EBU) announced that Klein had been disqualified.
 According to AVROTROS, Klein was recorded by a female camera operator against his will immediately following his semi-final performance.
 AVROTROS claims that she continued to film "against clearly made agreements".
 The camera operator alleges that Klein had reacted to the recording by making a "threatening move" towards her holding a camera.
 The details of the altercation are unclear, but the Swedish police said it would be investigating whether criminal threats were made, not whether an assault occurred.
 Klein denied any wrongdoing through his lawyer.
 The EBU clarified in a statement that its decision to disqualify Klein "did not involve any other performer or delegation member".
 AVROTROS later stated that the disqualification was "very heavy and disproportionate".
 On 12 August, the Swedish Prosecution Authority announced that the case against Klein was closed because it could not be proven that the act "was capable of causing serious fear or that had any such intention".
 The prosecutor also stated: “The investigation has come to the conclusion that the man made a movement that hit the woman's film camera”.